EDGCC 513: Educational Research, Design and Development (3)

 EDGRS 520: The Reading/Writing Connection (3)

 Foundational course that investigates research relating to methods, materials, and teaching practices for literacy instruction in grades PreK-12.
-Includes examination of phonemic awareness, phonics, vocabulary, fluency, comprehension, and writing.
+Includes examination of language elements.
+Phonemic awareness, phonics, vocabulary, fluency, comprehension, and writing will be explored.

 EDGRS 521: Technology and the Reading Specialist (3)